JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Elevation area volume data** - Elevation Area Volume data, for each basin, in .csv.

 **Graphs** - Graphs with elevation-area and elevation-volume curves, for each basin, stored in .HTML format in a folder.

-## Calculate all morphometric parameters
-This tool calculates all morphometric parameters of the watershed as shown in the table below.
-If any known parameter is not being calculated, feel free to message me.

-**Inputs:**
-**Drainage basins** - Vector layer containing drainage basin features.

-**Channel network** -
-Vector layer containing the drainage network of the drainage basins.

-**DEM** - Digital Elevation Model in the area of the drainage basins.

-**Output:**
-**All morphometric parameters** - All morphometric parameters calculated, for each basin, in .csv.

 ## Calculate hypsometric curves
 This tool calculates and plots the hypsometric curves, with absolute or relative values ​​(from 0 to 1).
 The hypsometric curves represents the area above a certain elevation.